 The Joker, who originally started off as a one-shot character, and was Killed Off for Real in his first appearance.
 At this point in its history, the Batman comic had multiple stories in each issue.
 The Joker died in the first one - and then returned in the last story of the same issue.
 Since then, it appears that death is simply one more thing that's covered by Joker Immunity.

 Batman died in Final Crisis #6.
 Suuuuure he did.
-Not even bothering to try to make us believe he'd be gone for good, Bruce is shown alive and well at the end of the series.
+Not even bothering to try to make the readers believe he'd be gone for good, Bruce is shown alive and well at the end of the series.
 The plot was about how and when he'd come back, not if.

 DC's Blackest Night event was built around a number of big name characters who had died and come back over the years.
 The series ends with a promise that from here on out, "dead is dead," with the explicit exception of Bruce Wayne, whose return was already well underway.

-The Green Goblin/ Norman Osborn had one of the greatest death scenes in comics - impaled on his own Goblin Glider after a brutal fight with Spider-Man (after having killed Peter Parker's girlfriend, Gwen Stacy), and was then resurrected with a lot of Handwavingnote Basically, it turned out the serum that gave him his powers also gave him a Healing Factor; he then murdered a lookalike for his funeral and ran off to Europe to found a criminal empire and took over a weird evil cult called the Scriers; after coming back, he even wrote a book to explain why he had to fake his death and to refute all the evidence that he was ever the Green Goblin.
-To be fair, the resurrection didn't happen until 20+ years later (still before it really became cheap), and the writers brought him back because they had written themselves deep into a corner with The Clone Saga and had to come up with something suitably climactic to end it.
+The Green Goblin/Norman Osborn had one of the greatest death scenes in comics - impaled on his own Goblin Glider after a brutal fight with Spider-Man (after having killed Peter Parker's girlfriend, Gwen Stacy), and was then resurrected with a lot of Handwavingnote Basically, it turned out the serum that gave him his powers also gave him a Healing Factor; he then murdered a lookalike for his funeral and ran off to Europe to found a criminal empire and took over a weird evil cult called the Scriers; after coming back, he even wrote a book to explain why he had to fake his death and to refute all the evidence that he was ever the Green Goblin.
+The resurrection didn't happen until 20+ years later, and the writers brought him back because they had written themselves deep into a corner with The Clone Saga and had to come up with something suitably climactic to end it.
 His resurrection also allowed them to bring back Aunt May via a contrived storyline involving an actress replacing her in her final days.
-Plus, since he came Back from the Dead Osborn has Took a Level in Badass / Took a Level in Jerkass and become a major player in the wider Marvel U. as well as once for all firmly establishing himself as Spidey's one, true Arch-Enemy, so in many ways he's an example of how to do this right.
+Since he came Back from the Dead Osborn has Took a Level in Badass/Took a Level in Jerkass and become a major player in the wider Marvel U. as well as once for all firmly establishing himself as Spidey's one, true Arch-Enemy, so in many ways he's an example of how to do this right.

 And for a while, Superman liked to hallucinate all of his species was dead; no wonder the citizens of the shrunken city of Kandor went a little nuts once they regrew.